Michael Kram: Member of Parliament

-Following the Conservative leadership race of 2022, newly-elected Conservative leader Pierre Poilievre reassigned Kram to the Public Accounts committee.
+Following the Conservative leadership race of 2022, newly elected Conservative leader Pierre Poilievre reassigned Kram to the Public Accounts committee.
 Early in his tenure on this committee, Kram uncovered that several federal government departments had been defrauded by their own employees who had claimed the Canadian Emergency Response Benefit while still working full time.

+Kram was subsequently reassigned to the Environment Committee.
+On that committee, he received media attention for exposing that the government's 2 Billion Trees Program did not actually intend to plant that many trees and was unsure of how many trees they had actually planted.

 2021 federal election

 Kram ran for re-election as the Conservative candidate for Regina-Wascana in the 2021 federal election.
 His primary challenger was Liberal Sean McEachern, former chief of staff and campaign manager to former MP Ralph Goodale.
 McEachern highlighted his connection to Goodale frequently in the media in an effort to capture nostalgia for the former MP.

 As in 2019 election campaign, Kram's re-election was regarded skeptically by local media who identified Regina-Wascana as a "riding to watch" for a potential loss by the Conservatives.
 The polling aggregator site 338Canada.com projected the constituency as a "toss up" through much of the campaign.

 In the final result, Kram won by nearly double the Liberal vote and increased his share of the popular vote in spite of the right-wing competitor People's Party more than tripling its support.